 || Left padboard || Right padboard || R Action || Baffle

 || Inside bellows || Cobweb! || L Reedpan || R Reedpan

 || Double pan cap || Double pan side || R Reeds |

 Now that it was playable, a problem became apparent with the pitch of the reeds.
 The ones used in scales of G and D were approximately in modern pitch, but all the others were still in old pitch - a good quarter tone sharp!
 So I embarked on retuning it to concert pitch, filing the right amount of metal off the belly of each reed - not a trivial task!

 The result is a rather nice concertina - both to look at, and to play.
-It still will benefit from 'playing in' and a bit more fettling - replacing a few more valves in particular, but overall I'm pleased, and have learned a lot on the way.
+It could benefit from a bit more fettling - replacing a few more valves in particular, but overall I'm pleased, and have learned a lot on the way.

 || Left side || Top || Bottom || Right side